afiqroslin/AutoBMC/README.md

 However, I made a little modification in this repo because I don't have access to the servers anymore and this repo is only to showcase the project I've worked on previously.
 I changed the IP address of the servers into twitter so we can see how the script demonstrate automatic login to twitter.
+By making few adjustments, this script can be use to automate login into any websites.

 ## Prerequisite